The Missing Cross to Purity

 but comes down from God, which is pure before God, and undefiled in his sight,

-that keeps from the spots of the world.
-(Mark, the spots.)
+which keeps from the spots of the world.
+(Mark, the spots).

 And these do not cry up a body of death, nor a purgatory when they are dead;